Common Name(s): Poplar, Tulip Poplar, Yellow Poplar

-Endgrain: Diffuse-porous; small pores in no specific arrangement; solitary and radial multiples of 2-3; tyloses occasionally present; growth rings distinct due to marginal parenchyma and noded rays; rays not visible without lens; parenchyma banded (marginal).
+Endgrain: Diffuse-porous; small pores in no specific arrangement, numerous; solitary and radial multiples of 2-3; tyloses occasionally present; growth rings distinct due to marginal parenchyma and noded rays; rays not visible without lens; parenchyma banded (marginal).

 Rot Resistance: Heartwood is rated as being moderately durable to non-durable; susceptible to insect attack.

 Workability: Very easy to work in almost all regards, one of Poplar’s only downsides is its softness.
 Due to its low density, Poplar can sometimes leave fuzzy surfaces and edges: especially during shaping or sanding.
 Sanding to finer grits of sandpaper may be necessary to obtain a smooth surface.

 Allergies/Toxicity: Although severe reactions are quite uncommon, Poplar has been reported as an irritant; usually most common reactions simply include eye, skin, and respiratory irritation, as well as asthma-like symptoms.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.